top of page

 The Science

-Nap sleep is a very different type of sleep compared to nighttime sleep.
-Since sleep during naps is much lighter than the beginning of night sleep, it is much more susceptible to environmental disruption.
+Nap sleep is very different than nighttime sleep.
+Sleep during naps is much lighter than the beginning of night sleep, which makes it much more susceptible to environmental disruption.
 At night, you can rock/nurse/bounce your baby to sleep and then successfully transfer him or her to the crib pretty easily, because deep sleep comes first.
 At nap time, sleep is so light that if your baby falls asleep in your arms, he or she might wake up the moment you move him/her away from your body heat.
-If you’re really skilled at baby transfer, then you might get your baby over the crib rail before he or she wakes up.
-If you’re a master of baby transfer, then you’ll get your baby into the crib, but you’ll certainly hear from him or her after one sleep cycle, 30–45 minutes later.
-The key to teaching your baby to sleep beyond one sleep cycle starts with teaching your baby to initiate sleep independently.
+If you’re really skilled at baby transfer, you might get your baby over the crib rail before he or she wakes up.
+If you’re a master of baby transfer, you’ll get your baby into the crib, but your baby's sleep might not last very long.
+The key to teaching your baby to sleep in a crib or bassinet starts with teaching your baby to initiate sleep independently.
 At nap time this is no easy feat.
 Here’s what you need to do:

 Create the optimal sleep environment